 The metaphor of a tree with many roots and branches was intended to identify eugenics as a subject with multidisciplinary sources and to encourage participation from many types of experts.

-Analysists of eugenics tend to focus on genetics (such as Fisher at UCL) and statistics (such as Pearson at UCL), but need to keep a wilder view.
-Farrall (2019 ), for example, describes eugenics as an activity for “middle class radicals,” reaching well beyond professionals in particular disciplines.
+Analysists of eugenics tend to focus on genetics (such as Fisher at UCL) and statistics (such as Pearson at UCL), but need to keep a wider perspective.
+Farrall (2019 ), for example, describes eugenics as an activity for “middle class radicals,” reaching across a wide range of professional groups as well as beyond paid professionals.